For Old Time's Sake Part 1 Of 3

 Charizard landed heavily on the ground behind me.

 “Gary,” was the harsh whisper that came from the throat of my lifelong friend.

-"Kiwi?"
-I managed choke out, my eyes filling with painful tears without hesitation.
+“Kiwi?”
+I managed choke out, my eyes filling with confusing tears instantly.

-I had wanted to see her for so long, and yet, now that I was seeing her face to face, I had a feeling in my chest telling me that nothing good was going to come out of this.
-Seeing her now was absolutely, undeniably, terrifying.
+I had wanted to see her for so long, and yet, now that I was seeing her face to face, I had an unnerving feeling in my chest and stomach.
+For some reason, seeing one of my closest friends after so long, was terrifying.

 “What do you think you’re doing, Gary?” she asked me seriously, her eyes stabbing into my eyes and chest like the sharpest, coldest of icicles.

 My mouth dropped open to answer her, but nothing came from it.

 “Charizard and Porygon-Z,” Kiwi noted coldly, not taking her eyes from me.
 “Going somewhere?”

 I shook my head, though I was obviously lying.
 I felt like I had answered against my will.

 She smirked, but the smile was the most sinister, suspicious smile I may have ever witnessed.
 It wasn’t a look I was used to seeing on Kiwi.
 It sent chills down my spine.